-The Amungee NW-1H well will be cased, cemented and suspended until the performance of the multi-stage hydraulic fracturing planned for 2016.
+The Amungee NW-1H well was suspended until the performance of the multi-stage hydraulic fracturing planned for 2016.

-The JV's attention will now focus on an in-depth shale evaluation program and petrophysical analysis of all the technical data gathered on the three wells drilled to date.
-This includes data obtained from the first DFIT successfully carried out on the Kalala S-1 well earlier in November.
+The JV's attention is now focussed on an in-depth shale evaluation program and petrophysical analysis of all the technical data gathered on the three wells drilled to date.
+This includes data obtained from the first DFIT successfully commenced on Kalala S-1 in November 2015.

-Rig 185 will be "warm stacked" on location in the Beetaloo basin allowing for an early commencement of the 2016 drilling program.
-The cost of stacking Rig 185 will be borne by Origin and Sasol with no financial impact on Falcon.
+Rig 185 is "warm stacked" on location in the Beetaloo basin allowing for an early commencement of the 2016 drilling program.
+The cost of stacking Rig 185 is borne by Origin and Sasol with no financial impact on Falcon.